maheshj01/searchfield/README.md

 - `onSubmit` : callback when the searchfield is submitted, it returns the current text in the searchfield.
 - `onTap`: callback when the searchfield is tapped or brought into focus.
 - `scrollbarDecoration`: decoration for the scrollbar.
+- `scrollController`: ScrollController to interact with the suggestions list.
 - `showEmpty`: Boolean to show/hide the emptyWidget.
 - `suggestions`**(required)** : List of SearchFieldListItem to search from.
   each `SearchFieldListItem` in the list requires a unique searchKey, which is used to search the list and an optional Widget, Custom Object to display custom widget and to associate a object with the suggestion list.